Skip to Content

 If you have any sort of nap routine or rituals before going down for a nap, keep doing them as you introduce quiet time.
 This will help prepare your child for the transition and make it feel seamless.

-We always read two books before nap time and then do a quick snuggle.
 Whatever you’ve been doing for your nap time routine, you can continue to do it leading up to quiet time as well.

 3. Set Expectations

-In working with families for sleep, I always find that the families whoa re the most successful are the one who are very clear with the boundaries and expectations for their children.
+In working with families for sleep, I always find that the families who are the most successful are the one who are very clear with the boundaries and expectations for their children.

 Remind them that if they feel rested, they can get out of bed and play quietly in their room instead of taking a nap.

-Let them know you will also be doing a quiet time.
 You can let them know to come find you if they need something, but otherwise they are expected to play in their room until quiet time ends.

 These conversations may be easier or harder depending on your child’s age and personality.